branBeckett/data-science-projects/README.md

 ### Brandon Beckett's
 # Data Science Portfolio

-This repository contains 31 data science projects that I have completed.
+This repository contains 33 various data science projects that I have completed on my journey to becoming a data scientist.
 These projects are meant to represent actual assignments that a data analyst, data scienctist, or data engineer would receive on the job.

 ## Data Analysis and Visualization